marcdejesus/shinyrides-carwash/README.md

 - Scroll animations
 - Interactive effects

-## 📞 Support

-For questions or support regarding this website:
-- Email: info@shinyrides.com
-- Phone: (555) 123-4567

 ## 📄 License

-This project is created for demonstration purposes.
-Feel free to use and modify for your own car wash business.
+This website is owned by Shiny Rides Car Wash and protected under the MIT License.
+The code is accessible for educational purposes and for future developers.

 ---